GlitchEnzo/NuGetForUnity/plugin-dev-readme.md

 bool HandleFileExtraction(INugetPackage package, ZipArchiveEntry entry, string extractDirectory);`
 ```

-When you implement that method you can choose if you want to handle each specific entry from nupkg file and how.
+When you implement that method you can choose if you want to handle each specific entry from `nupkg` file and how.
 If you handle the entry your self and you do not want the default installation of that file to occur you should return true from this method indicating that you have done all the processing you need for this entry.
 If you still want default installation logic to handle this entry just return false from this method.

-### Custom handling of uninstallation
+### Custom handling of package uninstall

-If you implement custom handling of installation you will often also need to implement custom handling of uninstallation.
+If you implement custom handling of installation you will often also need to implement custom handling of uninstall.
 For that you need to write a class that implements `IPackageUninstallHandler` interface.
 It declares two methods:

 ```cs
 void HandleUninstall(INugetPackage package, PackageUninstallReason uninstallReason);